spruceid/ssx/documentation/reference/ssx-server/ssx-server.ssxlogfields.content.md

 ## SSXLogFields.content property

-Any JSON stringifiable structure to be logged
+Any JSON stringifiable structure to be logged.

 <b>Signature:</b>